DLPAL Software FAQ

 What is the recommended way of running multiple instances of DLPAL?

-The recommended way of running multiple instances of the open/lifetime license is to create
+The recommended way of running multiple instances is to create multiple

 What is the difference between Test Strategies, Back-test, Back-Test Portfolio and Portfolio Backtest?

-Strategies: This function calculates the performance of all strategies in the results on a data sample that has the same file name as the one shown in the results and it can be used for out-of-sample testing.
-Selection
+function calculates the performance of all strategies in the results on a data sample that has the same file name as the one shown in the results and it can be used for out-of-sample testing.
+Selection from results is

 2. Back-test (right mouse click): back-tests single strategies from the search, scan or system tracking results.